-• The sensor module in the front half of the detector contains no serviceable components and should never be opened.
-Opening the front of the detector will invalidate the detector warranty.
-The terminal compartment at the rear of the detector is the only part of the housing that should be opened by the user.
+The sensor module in the front half of the detector contains no serviceable components and should never be opened.
+The terminal compartment at the back is the only part of the housing that should be opened by the user.
+Any violation of these instructions will invalidate the warranty.